opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 Dovetail does not work with Docker versions prior to 1.12.3.
 We have validated Dovetail with Docker 17.03 CE.
-Other versions of Docker later than 1.12.3 may also work, but community support may be more available on Docker 17.03 CE.
+Other versions of Docker later than 1.12.3 may also work, but community support may be more available on Docker 17.03 CE or greater.

 .. code-block:: bash